 Work to gracefully weave source cites into the text of your speech.
-You must reveal the sources of information and quotations used in your speech, but do so in a way that does not interrupt the flow of your ideas.
+You must reveal the sources of information and quotations used in your speech but do so in a way that does not interrupt the flow of your ideas.
 Keep in mind that a speech’s source cites need not be as detailed as those in a printed document.

 Review the Judge’s Ballot to familiarize yourself with the judging criteria.

 Practice establishing and maintaining a confident stance.
 As you begin your speech, your feet should be planted squarely on the floor, a little less than a shoulder’s width apart, with weight evenly distributed on both feet.

 Practice projecting your voice in rooms of different sizes.
 You must make yourself clearly heard in every corner of whatever space you are assigned to speak.
-The State Capitol hearing rooms, where preliminary and semi-final rounds will be held, are of various sizes.
-There will be no microphones in those rooms.
+The Capitol Complex’s rooms, where preliminary and semi-final rounds will be held, are of various sizes.
+There will be no microphones or podiums in those rooms.

 Practice until you are consistent with the delivery time for your speech.
 During the competition, the timekeeper in your round(s) will signal the end of your eight-minute time allowance.
 When time expires, you will be permitted to finish only the sentence you are speaking.
 Judges will be instructed to penalize speakers who continue beyond that point.